emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 1. Open any ftp software, on your computer
 2. Enter the server's credentials
 3. Open the root folder
-4. Go to > wp-content > Plugins folder
+4. Go to /wp-content/plugins/ directory
-5. Search for emailit folder
+5. Search for 'emailit' folder and select
-6. Select the current folder
-7. Click delete
+6. Click delete

 == Frequently Asked Questions ==
 <h4>Is E-MAILiT free of charge?</h4>